 Reporting in Syria

-Airwars employs two Syria researchers – based in the UK and Lebanon – who collate and assess claims relating to civilian deaths.
-We also seek clarification from international belligerents; and engage regularly with local and international NGOs, and with news agencies in the region.
+Airwars employs a number of Syrian researchers – based both in the region and the UK – who collate and assess claims relating to civilian deaths.
+We also seek clarification where possible from international belligerents; and engage regularly with local and international NGOs, and with news agencies in the region.

 For Syria, a number of local NGOs and casualty monitors monitor the chaotic and violent situation on the ground.
 Many had already emerged during the civil war, building up extensive casualty recording networks in areas now occupied by Daesh or rebel forces.